GM seeks U.S. appeals court ruling to continue legal fight with Fiat Chrysler

 Borman ordered GM Chief Executive Mary Barra and Fiat Chrysler CEO Mike Manley to meet by July 1 to negotiate a resolution.

-In its motion Friday, GM asked the appeals court to throw out Borman's order and reassign the case to a different district court judge.
-GM in its petition called Borman's order "unprecedented" and "a profound abuse" of judicial power.
+In its motion, GM asked the appeals court to throw out Borman's order and reassign the case to a different district court judge.
+It called Borman's order "unprecedented" and "a profound abuse" of judicial power.

 GM sued Fiat Chrysler last year, accusing the Italian-American company's executives of bribing United Auto Workers union officials to secure labor agreements that put GM at a disadvantage.
 Fiat Chrysler is under investigation by the U.S. Justice Department as part of a wide-ranging probe of UAW corruption.